iann0036/iamlive/README.md

 ### CSM Mode

-Client-side monitoring mode is the default behaviour and will use [metrics](https://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/metrics.html) delivered locally via UDP to capture policy statements with the `Action` key only (`Resource` is only available in proxy mode).
+Client-side monitoring mode is the default behaviour for AWS and will use [metrics](https://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/metrics.html) delivered locally via UDP to capture policy statements with the `Action` key only (`Resource` is only available in proxy mode).

+CSM mode is only available for the AWS provider.

 #### CLI